ami2307/Salary-Estimator-in-HRMS-Payroll-Module-Using-ML-and-Power-BI-Dashboard-Creation/README.md

   **Lasso Regression's** regularization aids in feature selection, enhancing interpretability, especially valuable for high-dimensional datasets.

-**Outline:  **
+Outline:
 1. **Feature Importance: **
 This insight can help in understanding what factors are crucial in determining an individual's salary, such as years of experience, education level, specific skills, etc.

 2. **Salary Distribution:** Gain insights into the distribution of salaries across different segments.

-3.** Model Performance Comparison: **This insight can help in determining which model performs best under various circumstances and which factors contribute to its performance.
+3. Model Performance Comparison: This insight can help in determining which model performs best under various circumstances and which factors contribute to its performance.

 4. **Trends and Patterns:** This could include understanding how salaries vary over time, geographic locations, or industries.